MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Creating a MVC  application.
+1. Creating a MVC  application

-2. Explore the application structure.
+2. Explore the application structure

-3. Add simple functionality.
+3. Add simple functionality

-4. Run the application.
+4. Run the application

 #### Task 1: Creating an MVC application

-1. Open **Visual Studio 2017** and create a new **ASP.NET Core Web Application** with following information:
+1. Open Visual Studio 2017 and create a new **ASP.NET Core Web Application** with following information:

     - Name: **AnimalsMvc**
     - Location: **Allfiles\Mod01\Labfiles\03_AnimalMvc_begin**